Blog

 What’s the deal with FAST channels?
 They’re more than just another acronym in the OTT/CTV alphabet soup.

 Free, ad-supported television (FAST) channels feel like a return to the golden age of TV watching: schedules on a grid, a laid-back channel-surfing mode, ad breaks signaling a bathroom break.
-This throwback experience is back in style: 89% of viewers say that FAST channels deliver great value, and over 50% of millennial and Gen X viewers tune in each month.
+This throwback experience is back in style: nearly 40% of the US population watches FAST channels each month, with total viewing hours up 43% YoY.

 But what exactly are FAST channels, and how are they different from ad-supported video-on-demand (AVOD)?
 Don’t worry, we’ve got the answers.